 It is worth noting that a series of groynes have been built radiating out from the northern shore in this area.
 Their southern extremities are marked by posts with conical top marks and green lights, while the inner ends are marked by posts with yellow X top marks.
 It is essential small boat Mariners do not get inshore of the green beacons.
 If making a night transit note that there are a total of six of these groins,all flashing green every 2.5 seconds and in the middle of them is the Diver SHM flashing green every 10 secs - and you can bet your bottom dollar it won't have a big flashing neon sign saying "Here I am"!!!!

-This is Gravesend Reach, home to Gravesend Sailing Club, the Embankment Marina, and the PLA pilots and authorities.
+This is Gravesend Reach, home to Gravesend Sailing Club, the Embankment Marina (Ed note, shown on the charts as Gravesham Marina) and the PLA pilots and authorities.
 There are mooring opportunities here, including the Gravesend Sailing Club and the Embankment Marina described later.
 These can be a little hard to spot on the South bank of the River, but they come up about 500 m before the town, the club has a flagpole and the gated entrance to the Marina faces North West.
 They are backed by the two domes of the Sikh temple.
 A sufficient rise of the tide is needed to reach either, and yachts may be seen moored in the tideway or dried out on the mud.

 The northbank of the River is busy as you pass through Gravesend Reach with the cruise ship terminal and Ro Ro berths.
 As the River bears round from the West to the north-west the entrance to Tilbury Docks face West on to the River.
 Keep a listening watch on VHF channel 68 for news of ship movements out of these docks, and be prepared.
 An infrequent ferry also crosses the River at Gravesend.